GERMAN NAVAL POWER CONTINUED

 Luftwaffe: German Air Force 1933 - 1945.

 LUT: (Lagenunabhängiger Torpedo).
-A torpedo that was possible to
+A torpedo that was possible to shoot from every position and bearing.

 Metox: A radar detection device.